 Well first off I have to say that there is a lot more to gel pens than I thought before all the research.
 There are some things I think you should take note of before buying a set of gel pens.

-Things like air bubbles in the ink that can be overcome by gently tapping the pen on a piece of scrap paper.
+Things like air bubbles in the ink can be overcome by gently tapping the pen on a piece of scrap paper.
 You may also try storing the pens with the tips down but be careful of possible leaks into the cap as splattering can occur when taking the cap off.

 Almost all gel pens will have some colors that might not come out smoothly or feel scratchy when first using them.
 One possible reason could be the gel has created a film over the tip and needs to be cleaned off.
 There are a couple of ways to do this.
 One is to press firmly on a scrap piece of paper and make scribbles until the ink starts flowing.
 If the first one did not work you could try to heat the tip being careful not to melt the barrel of the pen.